Roxen (singer)

-Larisa Roxana Giurgiu (/ro/; born 5 January 2000), known professionally as Roxen (/ro/), is a Romanian singer.
-She (Note: Roxen came out as non-binary, but has claimed that she identifies with all pronouns.
-This article uses she/her for consistency.) rose to prominence after being featured on Romanian producer Sickotoy's "You Don't Love Me" (2019), which reached number three in Romania and received radio airplay in several other countries.
-Her following singles, "Ce-ți cântă dragostea" and "Spune-mi", eventually peaked atop the national chart.
-Roxen was scheduled to represent Romania in the Eurovision Song Contest 2020 with the song "Alcohol You" before the event's coronavirus disease 2019 (COVID-19)-related cancellation.
-Instead, Roxen was internally selected as the country's representative for the 2021 contest with the song "Amnesia", but failed to progress from the first semi-final, finishing in 12th place.
+Larisa Roxana Giurgiu (/ro/; born 5 January 2000), known professionally as Roxen (/ro/), is a Romanian singer-songwriter.
+She (Note: Roxen came out as non-binary and has stated that she uses all pronouns.
+This article uses she/her for consistency.) rose to prominence in 2019 after featuring on Romanian producer Sickotoy's single "You Don't Love Me", which reached number three on Romania's Airplay 100 chart and received radio airplay in several other countries.
+Her subsequent singles "Ce-ți cântă dragostea" and "Spune-mi" both reached number one in Romania.

-Life and career
+Roxen was selected to represent Romania at the Eurovision Song Contest 2020 with "Alcohol You", but the contest was cancelled due to the COVID-19 pandemic.
+She was subsequently internally selected to represent the country at the Eurovision Song Contest 2021 with "Amnesia", finishing 12th in the first semi-final and failing to qualify for the final.

-2000–2019: Early life and career beginnings
+Early life

 Larisa Roxana Giurgiu was born on 5 January 2000 in Cluj-Napoca, Romania.
+She first performed on stage at the age of five, when she entered and won a children's talent competition held at a local shopping centre.
+At the age of seven, she began taking singing and piano lessons and became more extensively involved in music.
+Between the ages of seven and sixteen, she participated in numerous music competitions and festivals, with her mother regularly enrolling her in such events.

+Roxen later stated that she had initially had little interest in singing and was encouraged to pursue music by her parents, particularly her mother.
+Her father is an instrumentalist, and she has described his side of the family as having a musical background.

+Career

+2019–2020: Career beginnings and breakthrough

-At the age of seven, she discovered a passion for music and took singing and piano lessons.
-Signed by Global Records, Roxen was featured on Romanian producer Sickotoy's "You Don't Love Me" in August 2019.
-The song attained commercial success in Romania, reaching number three on the country's Airplay 100 chart, and being playlisted by radio stations in several territories including France, the United States, Russia and Spain.
-Roxen's debut solo single "Ce-ți cântă dragostea", released later that year in November, peaked at number one in Romania.
-Music critics have since regarded Roxen's primary genre as being deep house, and compared the singer's music style and appearance to that of Dua Lipa and Billie Eilish.
-In a București FM interview, Roxen cited Beyoncé as a major inspiration.
+After signing with Global Records, Roxen was featured on Romanian producer Sickotoy's "You Don't Love Me" in August 2019.
+The song attained commercial success in Romania, reaching number three on the country's Airplay 100 chart, and was playlisted by radio stations in several territories, including France, the United States, Russia and Spain.
+Roxen's debut solo single, "Ce-ți cântă dragostea", was released in November 2019 and peaked at number one in Romania.